Before You Begin

 - From the Site pulldown menu, choose a site, and click Save.

 The IP address is utilized in Umbrella reports and analytics, and is used when creating policies for security and category filtering.
 For more information about policies, see Manage Policies.

-Adding a single IP address or range of IP addresses in the dashboard creates a new "Identity" under which the traffic can be identified and filtered.
+Adding an IP address or range of IP addresses to Umbrella creates a new "Identity" from which traffic can be identified and filtered.

 - Navigate to Deployments > Configuration > Internal Networks and click Add.

 - Enter a name for the internal network and an IPv4 address or address range.